Haguruma Munich

 In August 2023 we were once again in the Haguruma and are thrilled!

-Haguruma has upgraded in the kitchen and service and seems to have found its identity anew.
-Quite charming, drawn descriptions in the menu bring the restaurant, Japanese sake or other aspects closer to the customers in a straightforward, informative and sympathetic way.
-The service speaks German or English, makes in both cases a sympathetic impression.
-The chef Kikuchi, who has previously worked with Master Yagawa at various stations in Munich and also makes a very good sushi, is now on board.
+The Haguruma has made additions to its kitchen and service and seems to have found a new identity.
+The restaurant's menu features charming, illustrated descriptions, Japanese sake or other aspects to customers in an uncomplicated, informative and friendly manner.
+The service speaks German or English and makes a pleasant impression in both cases.
+Chef Kikuchi, who has previously worked with Master Yagawa at various locations in Munich and also makes very good sushi, is now also on board.

 We try an appetizer with lots of nori and lots of natto (super - where can you find natto in Munich except in the sansaro, Kaito or just here?) and the Toro special plate.

-We notice that the quality of the nori can still be worked on a bit, they are sometimes a bit tough, that can still be better.
+We notice that the quality of the nori in the Haguruma can still be worked on a bit, they are sometimes a bit tough, that can still be better.

 All in all, however, the new appearance is so coherent and likeable that we are absolutely thrilled and like to try our way through the menu more often!

-Next up would be perhaps the interior, which is still a bit too bare and in the days of the previous owner a bit more homey, cozy - but all in all we are absolutely thrilled, wish the Haguruma the best and will be back soon to try the new warm kitchen!
-Gambatte, colleagues!
+The next step would perhaps be the interior, which is still a little bare and was a little more homely and cozy under the previous owner - but all in all we are absolutely thrilled, wish the Haguruma all the best and will be back soon to try the new warm kitchen!

 Appetizer with natto...